tendermint/tendermint/docs/architecture/adr-015-symmetric-crypto.md

 but I don't really see this as an issue.

 If there is no error in encryption, EncryptSymmetric will return `algo_name || nonce || aead_ciphertext`.
+`algo_name` should be length prefixed, using standard varuint encoding.
+This will be binary data, but thats not a problem considering the nonce and ciphertext are also binary.

-This requires a mapping from aead type to name.
+This solution requires a mapping from aead type to name.
 We can achieve this via reflection.
 ```golang
 func getType(myvar interface{}) string {